LP-Atkins/r5Reloaded_LoadOutMenu/README.md

 # r5-Reloaded Apex Legends, Loadout Menu, v1.0.1
-# v1.0.1 will release here once it has been cleard by Microsoft Antivirus Team, for now the source code is available to be compiled.
 A small application that can allow you to swap loadouts in modded Apex Legends.
 This application has only been tested on Windows 10 & 11.